Tracked No More: Goodbye Google

 Posteo is located in Berlin, Germany, which, just like Mailfence, subjects to the EU jurisdiction and additionally has a scary track-record of privacy-infringing policy attempts.
 See Tutanota for more info on that.

 Disroot is more of a movement rather than a company or service provider.
-While their cause is honorable, the e-mail service lacks of any real privacy features whatsoever.
+While their cause is honorable, the e-mail service lacks of any real security features whatsoever.
 It’s unclear whether they even encrypt mails at rest.

 Most people have probably heard of this one by now.
 ProtonMail is partially funded by the EU’s own Horizon 2020 programm, is headquartered in Geneva, Switzerland and has additional offices in San Francisco, USA as well as Skopje, North Macedonia.
 Like Mailfence, ProtonMail also makes use of OpenPGP in order to perform E2EE and keep mail data encrypted at any time.
-In addition, they open-source many of the components they use to provide their service, gaining a few points in terms of transparency.
+In addition, they open source many of the components they use to provide their service, gaining a few points in terms of transparency.
 Unlike Mailfence, ProtonMail has dedicated iOS and Android apps that users can download from the app stores.
 Additionally, ProtonMail has something called a bridge which allows people to continue using their existing mail clients (like Apple Mail or Thunderbird).
 The bridge acts as an intermediary between the client (which only speaks IMAP) and the ProtonMail server (which only speaks encrypted-mails-gibberish).

-All in all ProtonMail provides a very solid service with great privacy and really cool features.
+All in all ProtonMail provides a very solid service with really cool features.
 For most people, ProtonMail will likely be a perfect fit.
 However, while the Swiss jurisdiction might appear like a solid turf for your data, ProtonMail will cooperate with Swiss law enforcement if required.
 And Swiss law enforcement as well as other institutions also had their fair share of skeletons in their closets.
 Also take in consideration US/Swiss MLATs.

 In addition, the investment from the EU might be considered as getting a foot in ProtonMail’s door.
-In fact, if you take a look at the Horizon 2021-2022 programme agenda you will see on page 20 for example, that the EU actively allocates funding for HORIZON-CL3-2021-FCT-01-02: Lawful interception using new and emerging technologies (5G & beyond, quantum computing and encryption), amongst others.
+In fact, if you take a look at the Horizon 2021-2022 programme agenda you will see on page 20 for example, that the EU actively allocates funding for HORIZON-CL3-2021-FCT-01-02: Lawful interception using new and emerging technologies (5G & beyond, quantum computing and encryption), among others.
 The German journalists from Netzpolitik.org have already reported on how the EU is actively trying to gain access to encrypted communication, e.g. 5G.
 Not mentioning the disturbing ideas EU legislation has taken on.

 And if that’s not enough, just considering the popularity of ProtonMail, we might assume that it is a very attractive target for individual adversaries as well as state-backed attackers.